Audit Event Index

-This index has detailed JSON logs for the following features.
-To search audit events for a specific feature use the metadata field
+This Audit Event Index has detailed JSON logs for the following features.
+To search for audit events for a specific feature use the metadata field

 _sourceCategory with its corresponding value.
-For example, to search events for access keys you would use the query:
+For example, to search user action events for access keys you would use the query:

 |Product Feature||_sourceCategory Value|

 |Security Policies: Share Dashboards Outside of the Organization, Data Access Level for Shared Dashboards, Per User Concurrent Sessions Limit, and User Session Timeout|